RobertChrisWhite/StudioC/README.md

 # StudioC
 Portfolio Website

-Information about Blue Rhino Recordings to help ChapGPT generate useful narrative on the website.
+Information about Reckless Rhino Productions to help generate useful narrative information on the website.

-About Blue Rhino Recordings: Blue Rhino Recordings was found in 2023 by Chris White, a composer, producer, and engineer
+Reckless Rhino Productions was found in 2023 by Chris White, a composer, producer, and engineer with a Bachelors in Music Production from Full Sail University.
+Cofounded by Silver White, a guitarist, vocalist and project manager with degrees in business from American Military University and many professional certifications.

-Blue Rhino Recording services:
+Reckless Rhino Productions services:
 1. Music production
     a.
 Consulation
     b.
 Arrangement